 Sample Conditioning

-The particles entering the PN system shall undergo conditioning before entering the PNC.
+The aerosol entering the PN system shall undergo conditioning before entering the PNC.
 The testing facility shall ensure the sample conditioning system meets the following requirements depending on the measured parameter:

 TPN10

 A dilution system is mandatory and shall comprise at least one particle diluter.
 A dilution system like the VPR for SPN10 described in the next paragraph may be used.
 In this case, any active heating of the evaporation tube and the diluters shall be deactivated.
-The following specifications apply to the dilution system for conditioning particles when measuring TPN10:
+The following specifications apply to the dilution system for conditioning aerosol when measuring TPN10:

 All parts of the dilution system that come in contact with the sample shall be made of electrically conductive materials, shall be electrically grounded to prevent electrostatic effects, and shall be designed to minimise deposition of the particles;